MTB ride: Mundaring trails to Lake Leschenaultia

-Easing our way into a summer of riding, we embarked on a fun cycle to Lake Leschenaultia using the mountain bike trail network from Mundaring.
+Easing our way into a summer of riding, we embarked on a fun cycle to Lake Leschenaultia using some of the mountain bike trail network from Mundaring.

 Lake Leschenaultia is a man made lake set in native West Australian bush land with camping and recreational facilities.
 Interestingly the lake was built in 1897 as a dam called Chidlows Well, for maintaining the steam engine trains that ran along the Eastern railway between Fremantle and Northam.
 The route from Midland to Northam has long since been retired as a form of rail transport, however a section of it was re purposed for multi use trails, some of which we are travelling on during this ride.